Luiserebii/compound-protocol-docs/src/intro.md

 ## On the Guide

-This guide assumes an installation of a modern Debian distribution: specifically, this guide has been written testing Ubuntu Linux 20.04LTS.
-This guide will work similarly for other UNIX-like operating systems (e.g. Arch, macOS), but will require some knowledge of the system's package manager and other subtleties.
+This guide assumes an installation of a modern Debian distribution: specifically, this guide has been written testing Ubuntu Linux 20.04 LTS.
+This guide will work similarly for other UNIX-like operating systems (e.g. Arch, macOS), but will require some knowledge of the system's package manager and other specifics.

 ## Compound Protocol